On this page

 Traineeships for jobseekers are an integral part of the Youth guarantee implementation plan.

 The career guidance and counselling services are in charge of promoting apprenticeships (see 3.4 Career guidance and counselling).
-The ministry of Education, Children and Youth publishes leaflets about apprenticeships that are distributed to secondary school pupils or parents.
-The Chamber of Employees (Chambre des salariés) also raises awareness on apprenticeships.
-It organises conferences (e.g. Vocational educational training – a European challenge [Die Berufsbildung – Eine europäische Herausforderung]) focusing on and providing information about apprenticeships.
-The Chamber of Commerce (Chambre de Commerce) provides information on apprenticeships to facilitate vocational training and to increase young people's awareness of vocational training opportunities.
-The homepage www.winwin.lu provides information for both interested employers and young people.
+The ministry of Education, Children and Youth publishes and distributes leaflets about apprenticeships that are distributed to secondary school pupils or parents.
+The Chamber of Employees (Chambre des salariés) also raises awareness on apprenticeships through other means.
+It runs the campaign "Choose the apprenticeship parh / Join 2 000 apprentices".
+The campaign aims at promoting and improving the attractiveness of apprenticeships.
+The campaigns' webpage presents comprehensive information on opportunities for apprenticeships in different fields.
+The Chamber of Commerce (Chambre de Commerce) also provides information on apprenticeships to facilitate vocational training and to increase young people's awareness of vocational training opportunities.
+The website www.winwin.lu provides information for both interested employers and young people.

 The vocational training programmes in technical secondary education offer two completion certificates:

-Adult apprenticeship also leads to the DAP or CCP certificate.
-Some of the programmes offered by other training institutions (e.g. chambers, private institutions) also lead to these certificates.
+Adult apprenticeship as well as some of the programmes offered by other training institutions (e.g. chambers, private institutions) also lead to these certificates.
 The master craftsmanship certification (brevet de maîtrise) is awarded by the ministry of Education, Children and Youth in cooperation with the Chamber of Trades and Skilled Crafts.
 The ministry of Education, Children and Youth is responsible for the recognition of professional qualifications of health professions (nursing aide, nurse, nurse specialist, social worker, physiotherapist, etc.) and socio-educational professions (educator, care assistant).
 The Service for the recognition of diplomas (Service de la reconnaissance des diplômes) within the ministry of Education, Children and Youth is also responsible for the recognition of diplomas issued in foreign countries.